LYNETTE L. DE SILVA (Maiden Name LUCAS)

 2010 – OSU's Master of Natural Resources (MNR) Administrative Committee; OSU's MNR Admissions Committee

 Director, Program in Water Conflict Management and Transformation, OSU, Corvallis, Oregon.
-First assistant director (2006 – 2011) and now director (2011 – present), Ms. de Silva coordinates the administration and implementation of three focus area programs: the graduate/professional certificate program; the Transboundary Freshwater Dispute Database, an information technology/outreach program; and the University Partnership for Transboundary Waters, a collaborative research program.
+As assistant director (2006 – 2011) and now director (2011 – present), Ms. de Silva coordinates the administration and implementation of three focus area programs: the graduate/professional certificate program; the Transboundary Freshwater Dispute Database, an information technology/outreach program; and the University Partnership for Transboundary Waters, a collaborative research program.
 This involves contributing to issues of topical scientific and societal importance; adding to state, national, and international visibility; consolidating programmatic cores and teaching missions; and recruiting graduate students, evaluating student applications, coordinating student admissions with the graduate faculty, and monitoring student progress.

 Director, Natural Resources Leadership Academy, OSU, Corvallis, Oregon, (2011 – 2012), Ms. de Silva led the initiation of a Natural Resources Leadership Academy (NRLA), at OSU.
 During her directorship, the academy won the 2012 Best Credit Program and the Best Overall Program Awards at the Western Association of Summer Session Administrators Conference, in San Diego.
-She was also a nominee for the 2012 OSU-Vice Provost's Award for Excellence.”
+She was also a nominee for the 2012 OSU-Vice Provost's Award for Excellence.
 The NRLA invites professionals and graduate students from across the state, nation and internationally to participate in summer coursework designed to enhance leadership skills and scientific expertise to meet the global demand for effective natural resources management.

 Instructor, OSU, Corvallis, Oregon, (2009 – present), Ms. de Silva teaches the following courses, to university graduates and undergraduates: